magomimmo/modern-cljs/README.md

 * [On Lisp][28]: if you want to learn about macros, this is the place to start.
   It uses [Common Lisp][49] (a Lisp dialect) rather than Clojure.
-* [The Annotated Clojure Reference Manual][33]: by Rich Hickey, the creator of Clojure, it's an often overlooked Clojure book :).
+* [The Annotated Clojure Reference Manual][33]: by Rich Hickey, the creator of Clojure, it's an often-overlooked Clojure book :).

 ## Required tools